Period for course registration in Ladok: 15 August - 28 August.

 Beloved by Toni Morrison

 These works differ in narrative strategies, thematic emphases, and political orientation.
 Different critical “schools” will be presented and discussed in the seminars and, as a means of illustration, particular interpretive perspectives will be employed when examining fictional texts during the seminars.
 There will be five written assignments for the Literature course, one for each book we discuss in class.
 The schedule will follow the following pattern: first, there will be an introduction lecture on the literary work as well as on theory.
 At the following meeting, students will have their written assignment with them in class.
 These papers will be discussed and turned in at that meeting.
 The essays should be between 1000 and 1200 words, and deal directly with some aspect of the assignment topic posted by the instructors.
-The purpose of these written tasks is to cultivate skills in critical reflection and academic writing, and to allow instructors to offer feedback on your writing, in order for you to prepare in the best possible way for writing your C-essay.
+This writing cultivates skills in critical reflection and academic writing and allows instructors to offer feedback on your writing to prepare you for writing the C essay.

 On Canvas, you will find specific information, such as detailed course descriptions, class schedule, teaching materials, course requirements, discussion forums, and assignments.
 A great part of your work will be carried out via Canvas, too.
 It is therefore essential that you register, which will enroll you in the course on Canvas before the semester starts.
 Course registration opens two weeks before course start, in week 1.
 See the link to register at the start of this welcome letter.
 Once the module has started, you should check the course site on Canvas on a daily basis.
 Important information will be posted by your instructors on the first page of the course site (as “Announcements”).